 Succulents, fortunately, are only susceptible to a few kinds of pests.
-Mealybugs are probably the most common one we have to deal with, and fortunately, they’re one of the easier bugs to squash.
+Mealybugs are probably the most common one we have to deal with.

-I was in the middle of my morning admiration session, browsing my office window planter, when I saw something disturbing.
+I was in the middle of my morning admiration session when I saw something disturbing.
 A little cottony fluff on the inner rosette of my Echeveria ‘Black Prince’.

-Anyway, there are a couple things that could be the reason for that cotton on my plant.
-There are wooly aphids, but those hang out on woody plants usually.
-It could be a spider egg sac, but those are bigger (and usually spherical).
-Spider mites spin very wispy webs, but they’re not nearly as thick or cottony as this.
+There are a couple of things that could be the reason for that cotton on my plant, like wooly aphids, a spider egg sac, and spider mites, but none truly fits this cotton I found.
 We’ve covered dealing with the usual succulent pests in this article.

 So the most likely candidate is mealybugs.
-Their cotton is a lot more messy.
-And usually, when you find them, there’s a lot of ’em.
+Their cotton is a lot messier.
+And usually, when you find them, there's a lot of 'em.

 This is a more typical infestation.
-And more sad.
+And sadder.

 I was lucky though.
-I caught it very early, before it could spread.
-I was able to treat it immediately.
-And I did.
+I caught it very early before it could spread.

 In order to do battle, it's important you know your enemy.

-Mealybugs are a kind of scale insect, actually.
-They’re unarmored, unlike the pest you think of when scale is mentioned.
-And, also unlike regular scale, mealybugs retain their legs throughout their whole life.
+Mealybugs are a kind of scale insect.
+They’re unarmored and retain their legs throughout their whole life.
 They are called mealybugs because they secrete a white, powdery wax that helps protect them from potential predators.

-There are many species; they’re found the whole world over.
-The thing they have in common is that they love to live in warm, moist places.
-If you have an infestation, ensure that your plant is in a place with little humidity and doesn’t stay wet for long (which is good practice for succulents anyway).
+Mealybugs love to live in warm, moist places.
+If you have an infestation, ensure that your plant is in a place with little humidity and doesn’t stay wet for long.

 How to Treat a Mealybug Infestation